Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/overview.md

 There may be times when you need to bring in some expertise from outside of the team to help with a request.
 The Members feature can be used to add other Service Manager users and provide them with full access to the request.

 ## Email Contacts
-Email Contacts contains a list of recipients that are associated with a Service Manager requests.
+[Email Contacts](/servicemanager-user-guide/service-portfolio/requests/request-email-contacts) contains a list of recipients that are associated with a request.
 They are designed to improve speed and consistency when sending emails from a request by ensuring that relevant recipients are automatically included in communications.

 ![Email Contacts](/_books/servicemanager-user-guide/images/request-email-contacts.png)